Sanjeev-Sharma001/bankrestapi/README.md

 # bankrestapi

+  I have choosen to build the REST API
   I have created 2 routes one is to get list of all banks and other one is to get details I used flask framework and SQLite3 for quering the data from the database